On the second day of France-mas, my friend and I went to

 We started with the house proper, although we were not allowed to take photos.

 I do remember taking this shot from an inside window with someone looking on.
-That’s okay.
+That one’s okay.

 But I was still able to sneak in a few surreptitious shots.
 Shhh.